NicGiles/Browser_quiz/README.md

 As a user,
 In order to ensure that the fun can continue,
-I would like to receive a series of randomised questions
+I would like to receive a series of randomised questions. (question_ramdomiser.
+Will eventually be linked to database)

 Plan: Have a system of randomising questions (held in a db) and delivering them to user.
 (Ruby app for selecting questions from DB and sending to User)